 Having frozen meats means you need to do a little planning ahead, but we realize that life doesn't always work that way so here are some meat thawing guidelines for when you plan ahead or are in a pinch.

-IDEAL: The Refrigerator
+Ideal: The Refrigerator

 For the planners this is the best option because the meat will slowly defrost over a 18-36 hour period (depends on thickness of the cut of meat or if you are defrosting a whole chicken) at a consistent temperature that's below the USDA's magical safety mark of 40 °F.